Busy Philipps Says James Franco Assaulted Her On The Set Of

 Philipps previously spoke about the alleged incident in 2016 on an episode of Watch What Happens Live With Andy Cohen in more detail, according to NBC:

-In her memoir, Philipps says that although Franco was ordered to apologized, he was never punished.
+In her memoir, Philipps says that although Franco was ordered to apologised, he was never punished.

 Over the past year, Franco has been accused of sexual misconduct by five different women, Franco has denied all allegations.